 One of the highlights of attending seminary in Atlanta was sitting under the teaching of Dr. Fred Craddock.
 Dr. Craddock was a gifted and world-renowned preacher and preaching instructor.
 It was a privilege and blessing to take a preaching class taught by him.

-One of the things Dr. Craddock taught us, something that has always stayed with me, came from a story he told us.
+One of the things Dr. Craddock taught us, something that’s always stayed with me, came from a story he told us.
 He shared with our class a snippet of a conversation he had with one of his former students who had graduated and was serving a little rural church.

 The former student told Dr. Craddock he was going to wake that little country church up.
 He was going to bring them into the present.
 He was going to be new and fresh.
 As an example of this, he wasn’t going to preach the same old tired stuff during Christmas, stuff they all knew.
 He was going to hit them with something new.